 I recommend protecting the plant from freezing temperatures.
 It can drop its leaves from light frosts, but reportedly can come back from the roots on mature plants after freezes of 25°F (-4°C) if mulched well.

-Iochroma flowers best with cool nights (45-65°F), and daytime temperatures of 55-80°F. In hotter conditions, try to keep the pot shaded so the roots stay cool.
+Iochroma flowers best with cool nights (45-65°F), and daytime temperatures of 55-80°F. In hotter conditions, try to keep the pot shaded, perhaps by placing it inside a second pot made of clay.

 Over about 40% humidity is best.
-Indoors, if your humidity drops too low, consider using an ultrasonic room humidifier.
+If it seems to suffer from low humidity indoors, consider using an ultrasonic room humidifier.

 Planting out -- Once your plant is around 2 feet tall, it may be planted in the ground, in suitable climates.
 If you'll keep it in a container, repot to a 3-5 gallon pot when the roots reach the bottom of the container.
 Repot again to a larger pot when it becomes rootbound.
 The size of the final pot depends on how big you let it grow.
 Larger plants need a lot of water and may dry out unexpectedly if undersized pots.